oceanprotocol/docs/discover/faq.md

 <details>
 <summary>Does the OCEAN token also have governance functionality?</summary>

-During the Ocean DAO grants program (2021-2022), the Ocean token was used for community voting and governance.
+During the OceanDAO grants program (2021-2022), the Ocean token was used for community voting and governance.
 Currently, there are no governance functions associated with the Ocean Token.
 In the future, when there is a broader adoption of Ocean technology and a vibrant community and ecosystem has formed around Ocean, further options for community governance with the Ocean token will be explored.
 </details>

 <details>
-<summary> Which blockchain network currently has the highest liquidity for Ocean?</summary>
+<summary> Which blockchain network currently has the highest liquidity for OCEAN?</summary>

-The Ethereum network has the highest liquidity for $OCEAN.
+The Ethereum network has the highest liquidity for OCEAN.
 </details>

 <details>